What is the Kodály Method?

 Another example: you may have struggled with melodic dictation, or music transcription in the past.
 By improving your musical ear with ear training, you can connect the sounds of music with their written form so that music dictation and transcription become easy, natural activities.
-You can even use clever modern software to help you with your transcription ear training.
-We have recommendations of the best transcription software for PC, Mac and iOS.

 There is a wide variety of types of ear training—just like there is a wide variety of musicians, music-lovers and audio professionals!

-Pick a topic in music, and the chances are there is a corresponding form of ear training to help you better recognize, create, or understand it by ear.
+Pick a topic in music, and the chances are there is a corresponding form of ear training to help you better recognize, create, or understand that topic by ear.
 Your ears are your primary tool in music, and so doing ear training exercises to target whatever area you’re working on is a truly effective way to boost your improvement in that area.

-Here are some of the most popular ear training topics:
+Here are some of the most popular ear training topics.

 Pitch ear training is all about the notes in music, and specifically their pitch: how high or low they are.
 Every note has a particular pitch, and humans are naturally able to hear this property.
 Even when you listen to somebody speak, you can hear the pitch of their voice go up and down (important for language ear training, especially for tonal languages like Chinese!)

 There are two distinct ways you can tune your ear in to the pitches of notes: